The Ultimate Guide To Kick Drum Mics: Types, Placement, And Maintenance

 Feedback can be a frustrating problem when using kick drum mics.
 It can occur when the sound from the kick drum is picked up by the mic and amplified, leading to a high-pitched squeal or howl.
 Here are some solutions to address feedback issues.

-• Microphone Placement: Proper microphone placement is crucial in minimizing feedback.
+• Microphone Placement: Proper microphone is crucial in minimizing feedback.
 Placing the kick drum mic at a distance from other sound sources, such as monitors or loudspeakers, can reduce the chances of feedback occurring.
 Additionally, angling the mic away from the monitors can help further minimize the risk of feedback.

 • Using a Supercardioid or Hypercardioid Mic: Choosing a kick drum mic with a tighter polar pattern, such as a supercardioid or hypercardioid, can help reject sound from other directions and focus on the sound source.
 This can reduce the likelihood of feedback occurring.